-states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
-UNDER CERTAIN APPLICABLE LAWS, THERE MAY BE NO IMPLIED WARRANTIES OR GUARANTEES FROM S2 APPLICABLE TO YOUR BOAT, AND ALL If a defect covered by this warranty occurs, S2 (or one of its authorized dealers, as determined by S2) which are specifically excluded and disclaimed from this warranty.
-For customers in the U.S.: some IMPLIED WARRANTY OF MERCHANTABILITY OR PARTICULAR PURPOSE, ARE LIMITED IN DURATION TO THE DURATION OF THE APPLICABLE PROVISIONS OF THIS WRITTEN will repair and replace the defective component, in its sole discretion.
-This 'repair or replacement' remedy is the exclusive remedy under this warranty.
-S2 has no responsibility or liability for any insurance or depredation, transportation or lodging charges, or charges for towing or hauling out, etc. IMPLIED OR STATUTORY CONDITIONS AND WARRANTIES (INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE) AND GUARANTIES ARE DISCLAIMED WHERE ALLOWED BY LAW.
-TO THE FULLEST EXTENT ALLOWED BY LAW, ANY AND ALL APPLICABLE IMPLIED WARRANTIES AND GUARANTIES (IF ANY), INCLUDING ANY WARRANTY.
-For customers in the U.S.: some states do not allow limitations on how long an implied consequential or incidental damages, such as loss of use, storage charges, interest or finance charges, warranty lasts, so the above limitation may not apply to you.
+remedy is the exclusive remedy under this warranty.
+Tiara has no responsibility or liability for any which are specifically excluded and disclaimed from this warranty.
+For customers in the U.S.: some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+UNDER CERTAIN APPLICABLE LAWS, THERE MAY BE NO IMPLIED WARRANTIES OR GUARANTEES FROM TIARA APPLICABLE TO YOUR BOAT.
+AND ALL IMPLIED OR STATUTORY CONDITIONS AND WARRANTIES (INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE) AND GUARANTIES ARE DISCLAIMED WHERE ALLOWED BY LAW.
+TO THE FULLEST EXTENT ALLOWED BY LAW, ANY AND ALL APPLICABLE IMPLIED WARRANTIES AND GUARANTIES (IF ANY), INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR PARTICULAR PURPOSE, ARE LIMITED IN DURATION TO THE DURATION OF THE APPLICABLE PROVISIONS OF THIS WRITTEN If a defect covered by this warranty occurs, Tiara (or one of its authorized dealers, as determined by WARRANTY.
+For customers in the U.S.: some states do not allow limitations on how long an implied Tiara) will repair and replace the defective component, in its sole discretion.
+This 'repair or replacement' consequential or incidental damages, such as loss of use, storage charges, interest or finance charges, insurance or depreciation, transportation or lodging charges, or charges for towing or hauling out, etc. warranty lasts, so the above limitation may not apply to you.